TaherAhmedAshraf/express-router/README.md

 app.listen(8000, () => console.log('Server started on port 8000'));
 ```

-If you don't want to use the filename as route path you can specify a path in your directory like this
+If you don't want to use the filename as route path, you can specify a path in your directory like this

 ```js
 // /route/test.js